UVADS/cs5012/high_level_notes_and_suggestions.md

 Example: while many sort algorithms are discussed, Merge Sort is a focus.

 **Big Ideas**
-- Data structures
+- Data structures: how they work, pros & cons of each
-- Algorithms
+- Algorithms: how they work, pros & cons of each (e.g., greedy, exhaustive, dynamic programming, ...)
 - Concepts of Databases

 **Cumulative Knowledge**
 Some topics, such as time complexity, come up repeatedly in the course.
+Make it your friend!

 **In Class Activities (ICAs)**
 Live Sessions include 15-20 mins for ICAs where students work in small groups.